mark-vong/disaster-recovery/LabGuide100.md

 4. Input the configuration for the load balancer
     ![](./screenshots/100screenshots/resource-manager-files/ResourceManager-LB.PNG)

 5. Input the configuration for the keys.
-Since the keys are in the zip file.
-Make sure to put "./" in front of the keys names.
+Since the keys are in the zip file and in the keys folder, make sure to put "./keys/" in front of the key names.
     ![](./screenshots/100screenshots/resource-manager-files/ResourceManager-Keys-N.PNG)

     ### Review process